cqueern/PageSpeedInsightsChecker/README.md

 ### what you do

-* You need to add four things to PageSpeedInsightschecker.php
+* Add these four things to PageSpeedInsightschecker.php

    * your key for the Google PageSpeed Insights API, available [here](https://developers.google.com/speed/docs/insights/v1/getting_started)
    * number between 1 and 100 that you consider an acceptable Google PageSpeed Insights score for the sites you're checking